geomensione/geomensione.github.io/js13kGames-404-improve/README.md

 exit to another maze where the current maze is a rock.(hierarchical maze)

-explosion only if I'm in the scene
+to resolve: explosion only if I'm in the scene